Price Ceiling: Definition, Effects, Graph & Examples

 2. Crime

-Price ceilings create black markets, which by themselves is illegal.
-Yet price ceilings can also contribute to increased crime in other ways.
-For example, rent controls have led to housing falling into a state of disrepair – which contributes to the ‘broken window’ theory whereby such housing attracts crime.
+Price ceilings can lead to black markets, which are illegal.
+Additionally, they can also contribute to increased crime in other ways.
+Rent controls, for example, have resulted in housing deteriorating, which supports the ‘broken window’ theory, where such housing attracts crime.

-There is also the fact that landlords are not earning as much money from their properties.
-Instead of earning a 5 percent return, they may not even earn 1 percent.
-In turn, this has, on occasion, contributed to arson in a bid to get money back from the insurance.
+Moreover, landlords are not earning as much money from their properties.
+Instead of earning a 5 percent return, they may earn less than 1 percent.
+This has, on occasion, led to arson as a way to recoup money from insurance.

 3. Lack of Mobility